kevinkuns/qlance/README.md

 # pytickle
-PyTickle is a wrapper for the Matlab [Optickle](https://github.com/Optickle/Optickle/tree/Optickle2) simulation.
+PyTickle simulates optomechanical systems as well as control loops involving them.
+PyTickle started as a python wrapper for the Matlab [Optickle](https://github.com/Optickle/Optickle/tree/Optickle2) simulation but now supports [Finesse](https://git.ligo.org/finesse/pykat/tree/master) models as well.

 ## Getting started
   1. Clone Optickle2 from [this](https://github.com/Optickle/Optickle/tree/Optickle2) repository.
 It is important to get Optickle2 and not Optickle.